Tim-Gaud/ksys-file-viewer/README.md

 pass a callback for a logging utility.

-`errorComponent` react element [optional]: A component to render in case of error instead of the default error component that comes packaged with react-file-viewer.
+`errorComponent` react element [optional]: A component to render in case of error instead of the default error component that comes packaged with ksys-file-viewer.

 `unsupportedComponent` react element [optional]: A component to render in case the file format is not supported.